 Brilliant idea, right?

 The story begins at an economic hub, the Port of Portland, which relies on the Dredge Oregon for clear navigation channels along the Columbia River.
-Built in

 The Columbia River is one of the world’s most important trade routes for grain.
 In the eyes of the shipping industry, it has never been deep enough.